52North/sensorweb-server-helgoland/README.md

 # 52n Series REST API
-The 52n Series REST API (formaly known as timeseries-api) provides a thin access layer to sensor data via RESTful Web binding with different output formats like json, pdf or png.
+The Series REST API provides a thin access layer to sensor data via RESTful Web binding with different output formats like json, pdf or png.

-Note: We renamed the project to better align with the intend to provide sensor data rather than just timeseries data.

 ## Developing
 We try to follow [the GitFlow model](http://nvie.com/posts/a-successful-git-branching-model/),